Andrew-S-Rosen/mof-adsorbate-initializer/docs/triatomics.rst

 Triatomics
 ===========

 In this example, we'll work through how to add three-atom adsorbates to open metal sites in MOFs.
-The CIF file for the MOF we'll use for this example can be found :download:`here <_static/Ni2Cl2-BTDD.cif>`.
+The CIF for the MOF we'll use for this example can be found :download:`here <_static/Ni2Cl2-BTDD.cif>`.
 This MOF is known Ni2Cl2(BTDD) and has the structure shown below:

 |Ni2Cl2-BTDD|

 The metal (Ni) sites here are shown in silver.
-This MOF has a honeycomb-like structure with square pyramidal Ni cations.
+This MOF has a honeycomb-like structure with square pyramidal Ni cations that run down the crystallographic c-axis.
 Isn't it beautiful?

 .. |Ni2Cl2-BTDD| image:: _static/Ni2Cl2-BTDD.png
    :align: middle